-The MDS examination shall be held at the end of the third academic year.
-The university shall conduct two examinations in a year at an interval of four to six months between two examinations.
+The MDS Part I examination shall be held at the end of the first academic year and the MDS Part II examination shall be held at the end of the third academic year.
+The University shall conduct two examinations in a year at an interval of four to six months between two examinations.
 Not more than two examinations shall be conducted in an academic year.